Female dentist and patient making a conversation

 If you are concerned about your child needing braces, there is a very easy way to visually tell if they need to see a dentist or not.
 Have your child bare their teeth in a grimace, showing you their pearly whites.
 If their teeth don’t meet normally, or if the teeth don’t meet at all in the front, it can be a clear sign that your child needs braces.

-If you are needing assistance in determining whether or not your child needs braces, contact us today to schedule your appointment.
+If you are needing assistance in determining whether or not your child needs a braces consultation, contact us today to schedule your appointment.